 Just like Klipsch, Polk also doesn’t make too many on-wall speakers.
-The best quality-budget option is the Polk Audio OWM5 speaker.
-This is a slim on-wall speaker with a depth of 4.1″.
-With its small footprint, it is still capable of producing high-quality audio within its range.
-It comes at a very reasonable price point for a pair, so no worries about busting the bank for this one!
+The best quality-budget option is the Polk Audio CS1 speaker.
+It is a stand alone or on-wall speaker.
+It comes at a reasonable price point for a pair, so no worries about busting the bank for this one!

 Recommended In-wall Speakers

 As I mentioned before, in-wall speakers are typically only used in two different scenarios.
 If you need to conserve space and don’t have a lot of room for bookshelf or tower speakers, then these are a great substitute.
 In-wall speakers also work extremely well behind acoustically transparent projector screens!
 Just make sure that you’re okay will cutting some decent sized holes in your wall to fit the speakers.